AGIFOUNDATION/Cyprite/README.md

 3. All prompts in the full version are more efficient and detailed, significantly maximizing the AI's capabilities and providing more valuable feedback;
 4. The full version can connect to more AI platforms and assign different AIs to different tasks based on various functions to complete tasks in the most efficient manner.

+All versions provide the following methods to invoke Cyprite Application (Cyprite应用）：

+- In-page service
+- Browser main entry (new page)
+- System Tray (requires installing **Cyprite Application** on Windows, and requires waiting for a period of time for Mac)
+- Text selection activation
+- Copy and cut activation

 ## How to Use

 ### Installation